 If they want to get their targeted display ad in front of 10,000 people who entered the geofence, 3 times a day for 30 days, they will need about 1 million impressions.

 Make sure they understand.

-Key components to advertising are reach and frequency
+Key components of advertising are reach and frequency.

 To summarize, geofencing builds a very targeted audience.
 Physically visiting a location is the strongest indicator of buying intent.

 And, this is How Geofencing Helps Businesses Increase Sales.